-However, the recovery interval is usually set only in test and lab environments where it's set ridiculously high in order to effectively stop automatic checkpointing for the purpose of monitoring something or to gain a performance advantage.

-Unless you're chasing world speed records for SQL Server you shouldn't need to change it in a realworld production environment.
+The recovery interval is usually set only in test and lab environments, where it's set ridiculously high in order to effectively stop automatic checkpointing for the purpose of monitoring something or to gain a performance advantage.
+Unless you're chasing world speed records for SQL Server, you shouldn't need to change it in a real-world production environment.

-SQL Server evens throttles checkpoint I/O to stop it from impacting the disk subsystem too much, so it's quite good at self-governing.
+SQL Server evens throttles checkpoint I/O to stop it from affecting the disk subsystem too much, so it's quite good at self-governing.
 If you ever see the SLEEP_BPOOL_FLUSH wait type on your server, that means checkpoint I/O was throttled to maintain overall system performance.
-You can read all about waits and wait types in Chapter 3.
+You can read all about waits and wait types in the section "SQL Server's Execution Model and the SQLOS."